IoT – is it still something to count with?

 VR and AR were definitely the new black in 2016.
 Yet again, after trying all the coolest options available, I sadly put away my virtual reality goggles in the drawer.
-We – and millions of others – played Pokémon Go, tried HTC Vice and Playstation VR, showing how AR can radically change the users’ behaviour.
+Our UX company – and millions of others – played Pokémon Go, tried HTC Vice and Playstation VR, showing how AR can radically change the users’ behaviour.

 So what comes next?
 Technology is there, markets are ready – with a bit of optimism – it will change practically everything.
 Jobs, industrial work, leisure activities and with the new marketing possibilities, our whole life.
 Once it turns from a luxury item to everyone’s desk, we expect VR and AR to leave a mark on every form of social activities – new sports, new shopping themes and I’m sure Facebook has some more ideas, they paid 2 billion dollars for Oculus Rift after all.
 Digi-capital predicts AR/VR industry will be worth 150 billion dollars by 2020, remaining one of the biggest tech trends in the upcoming years.
 Let’s just hope Netflix won’t bring Vista to life:

 Virtual and augmented reality gives a whole new dimension to UX design as well.
 With all the tools already on the market (or under development), you can give a hyper-immersive experience where all senses of the human body are influenced.
 The question is how you can give control without having an actual interface.
 While skeuomorphism is dead on traditional screens, VR/AR can bring back in-real-life solutions.
 Classic UI practices won’t work – as it is impossible to digest information on peripheral vision -, playing with the depth of field and displaying objects aligned allows us to create new forms of interfaces.
 But first of all, in 2017 the biggest UX challenge is to create a new visual grammar, new principles and the appropriate tools to provide intuitive and reliable experiences.